Rashomon Capacity: A Metric for Predictive Multiplicity in Classification

 \emph{Rashomon effect}, introduced by \citet{breiman2001statistical}, describes the phenomenon where a multitude of distinct predictive models achieve similar training or test loss.
 Breiman reported observing the Rashomon effect in several model classes, including linear regression, decision trees, and small neural networks.
 In a foresighted experiment, Breiman noted that, when retraining a neural network 100 times on three-dimensional data with different random initializations, he ``\emph{found 32 distinct minima, each of which gave a different picture, and having about equal test set error}'' \citep[Section~8]{breiman2001statistical}.
 The set of almost-equally performing models for a given learning problem is called the \emph{Rashomon set} \citep{fisher2019all, semenova2019study}.

-The Rashomon effect has important---and potentially harmful---implications.
 We focus on a facet of the Rashomon effect in classification problems called \emph{predictive multiplicity}.
 Predictive multiplicity occurs when competing models in the Rashomon set assign conflicting predictions to individual samples \citep{marx2020predictive}.
 Fig.~\ref{fig:three-examples} presents an updated version of Breiman's neural network experiment and illustrates predictive multiplicity in three classification tasks with different data domains and neural network architectures.
 Here, models that achieve statistically-indistinguishable performance on a test set assign wildly different predictions to an input sample.
 If predictive multiplicity is not accounted for, the output for this sample may ultimately depend on arbitrary choices made during training (e.g., parameter initialization).